Dharana23/CNN/README.md

 # CNN
-classification of dog an dcat based on images
+classification of dog and cat based on images